S-TRIGGER: Continual State Representation Learning via Self-Triggered Generative Replay: Experiment 2: Robustness tests

-In this experiment, we compare S-TRIGGER and Fine-tuning by sequentially training a VAE on sequences of 3 randomly generated mazes, using randomly collected sensory states.
-We repeat the process $100$ times with different mazes each time and present average results in Tab. \ref{tab:100_exp}.
+\quad \textbf{Reconstruction evaluation and detection of environment change.} In this experiment, we compare S-TRIGGER and Fine-tuning by sequentially training a VAE on sequences of 3 randomly generated mazes, using randomly collected sensory states.
+We repeat the process $100$ times with different mazes each time.
 Contrary to Fine-tuning, S-TRIGGER does not forget how to reconstruct sensory states, and performs one order of magnitude better on previously encountered environments, i.e. Mazes 1 and 2.
-Qualitatively, we can observe how S-TRIGGER avoids catastrophic forgetting in Fig.\ref{fig:env_explained_exp2}: after encountering Maze 3, the VAE reconstruction is satisfactory on all 3 mazes, hence the state's information has been successfully compressed and this information has been kept over time.
-Also, the generation quality is still satisfactory, as seen in Fig.\ref{fig:env_explained_exp2}
+Qualitatively, we can observe how S-TRIGGER avoids catastrophic forgetting in Fig.\ref{fig:exp_1_exp_2}: after encountering Maze 3, the VAE reconstruction is satisfactory on all 3 mazes, hence the state information has been successfully compressed and this information has been kept over time.
+Also, the generation quality is still satisfactory, as seen in Fig.\ref{fig:exp_1_exp_2}.

-Notice that the reconstruction is as satisfactory on Maze 1 than Maze 2, even though Maze 1 has been experienced by the agent more learning steps in the past than Maze 2.
+Notice that the reconstruction is as satisfactory on Maze 1 as Maze 2 ($5.82\cdot 10^{-3}$ vs. $5.24\cdot 10^{-3}$), even though Maze 1 has been experienced by the agent more learning steps in the past than Maze 2.
 The VAE is still able to generate enough samples of Maze 1, and with a sufficient generation quality, to learn a satisfactory representation when Maze 3 is encountered.
 Also, since we obtained successful results on $100$ different sequences of 3 mazes, we can infer that S-TRIGGER is successful on any sequence of 3 randomly generated mazes.
-Our method is thus robust to the continual learning scenario considered.
+Our method is thus robust to the considered continual learning scenario.

-As for the environment change detection method of S-TRIGGER, we test it on the 100 sequences, by artificially creating 400 transitions between environments per sequence (200 with a change, 200 without a change), which sums up to 4000 different transitions, see Appendix D.2 for details.
-We show in Tab. \ref{tab:100_exp} that the method performs quasi-perfectly well, with at least $99\%$ precision and recall.
+As for the environment change detection method of S-TRIGGER, we test it on the 100 sequences, by artificially creating 400 transitions between environments per sequence (200 with a change, 200 without a change), which sums up to 4000 different transitions.
+The method performs quasi-perfectly well, with at least $99\%$ precision and recall.
 Considering the fact that it can be ran continuously for a low computational cost, the method is well suited for the considered setting.